geohackweek/machine-learning/_episodes/00-intro.md

 ---
 title: "Machine Learning with GIS application (a Computer Vision Problem)"
-teaching: 0
+teaching: 15
 exercises: 0
 questions:
-- "?"
-objectives:
 - "What is machine learning?
-How cann it be applied to the GIS landscape?
+How can it be applied to the GIS landscape?
 What are some use cases?"
+objectives:
+- "Get a basic understanding of machine learning and GIS applications."
 keypoints:
 - "geospatial machine learning, use cases annd background"
 ---